 As New England’s hands-on aquarium, Mystic Aquarium offers unforgettable animal encounters, fun interactive experiences and dynamic learning opportunities for people of all ages.
 Sea lion shows, beluga whales and African penguins make it a special place, while deep-sea exploration exhibits make it one of a kind.

-Westerly Land Trust has acquired over 1,500 acres of land around Westerly and offers a number of marked hiking trails, as well as guided hikes and walks throughout the year.
+Westerly Land Trust has acquired over 1,500 acres of land around Westerly, Rhode Island and offers a number of things to do, including marked hiking trails as well as guided hikes and walks throughout the year.

 Beaches include Napatree Point, East Beach, Fenway Beach and our own private beach just down the road.

 The oldest continuously operating carousel in the United States, children 12 and under can feel like they're flying through the air while trying to grab the ever-elusive brass ring.

 Presented by Westerly's Colonial Theatre, this popular event draws over 20,000 audience members each summer to historic Wilcox Park in downtown Westerly to experience the thrill of live, outdoor theater.

 Salt Marsh Opera fuses beloved music with merry scandals and romantic antics, sorrows and tragedies to create exhilarating Coastal Connecticut performances.

 The Granite Theatre, a handsomely restored Greek Revival Church that sits at the foot of Granite Street in downtown Westerly, stages various forms of entertainment including Broadway plays, children's plays, lecture programs, cabaret acts, and more.

 The Chorus of Westerly is a 190-voice chorus based at the George Kent Performance Hall.
 It is one of the few choruses in the United States that has children singing alongside adults for every performance of its season, regardless of work or difficulty.